halimgambit/A.V.A.T.A.R-plugin-Blague/README.md

 - This plugin is an add-on for the [A.V.A.T.A.R](https://avatar-home-automation.github.io/docs) framework.

-- les regle : raconte/donne moi une blague, ou une autre blague
+- les regle : raconte/donne moi une blague, ou une autre blague.

+## Multi-room

+The `Blague` plugin is fully multi-room.

+## Multi-language

+The `Blague` plugin relies solely on the system's available languages.

    <table style="border: none;">
   <tr>